syncfusion-content/javascript-docs/js/Grid/Editing.md

 Accessing CRUD action request details in server side:

-The “Server-Side” function must be declared with the following parameter name for each editing functionality.
+The "Server-Side" function must be declared with the following parameter name for each editing functionality.

 __Parameters__ __Table__